THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 For free, you can find small tricks and small learnings.
 You can’t find complete solutions.

-If you had joined my blogging membership site, Build Blog Freedom, a year ago, do you really think you would be in the same position of your blogging journey now or further ahead?
+If you had joined my blogging course, SEO Fast Track, a year ago, do you really think you would be in the same position of your blogging journey now or further ahead?
 Do you think it’s possible you could have easily earned the money back?

-I’m sure you would have had no problems getting the $97 a month investment back, made more on top AND had saved a lot of time trying to work things out for yourself.
+I’m sure you would have had no problems getting the $97 investment back, made more on top AND had saved a lot of time trying to work things out for yourself.

 5. Making it about you